Get ready for government coronavirus support ending

 When does the furlough scheme end?

-The government’s Coronavirus Job Retention Scheme - also known as the furlough scheme - was due to end on March 31, 2021, but has been extended to run until September 30, 2021, to help assist the government's roadmap out of lockdown.
+The government’s Coronavirus Job Retention Scheme - also known as the furlough scheme - ended on September 30, 2021, to help assist the government's roadmap out of lockdown.

-The scheme has been extended several times as the UK has been in and out of lockdown, but it's hoped that this will be the final extension if the government's roadmap and Covid-19 vaccine rollout go to plan.
+The scheme was extended several times as the UK has been in and out of lockdown, but it has now been closed for good.

-The scheme will pay 80% of each employees’ wages, up to a maximum of £2,500 per month, but businesses will need to contribute 10% of an employee’s wages from July, and 20% from August.
+It paid 80% of each employees’ wages, up to a maximum of £2,500 per month, but businesses needed to contribute 10% of an employee’s wages from July, and 20% from August.
 It became known as the ‘furlough scheme’ as the main eligibility criteria was that employers needed to classify employees as furloughed, meaning they remain on the payroll but can’t do any work during this time.

 In a bid to help get staff back to work, the terms of the scheme changed from August 1, when furloughed workers were able to return to work part-time with employers being asked to pay a percentage towards the salaries of these furloughed staff.